pwhittlesea/pwhittlesea.github.com/_posts/2024-10-21-new-zealand-5.md

 The plan for the day was to attend two talks organised by our tour guides; Red Carpet Tours.

 The first talk was by [Daniel Reeve](https://danielreeve.co.nz/).
-Daniel was responsible for almost all of the calligraphy and maps featured in the LoTR films; having to invent new writing styles for all the cultures of Middle Earth.
+Daniel was responsible for almost all the calligraphy and maps featured in the LoTR films; having to invent new writing styles for all the cultures of Middle Earth.

 Daniel was a software engineer who decided to mail Peter Jackson some elvish calligraphy when he heard they were making the LoTR films, completely changing his career path (and life) in the process.